or

-‘The top 10 apps for an android headunit’
+The top 10 apps for an Android head unit

-Here is the guide to our top 10 apps for an android headunit.
-You may have some of these already or they may give you an idea of what apps are available to add to your android headunit to increase its functionality.
-Don’t see this list as the only apps you need.
-Your android headunit is personal to you and you can and should customise it to just the way you like it.
-Apps help you do this, most of them are free, or at least have free trials so you can try before you buy.
-The cost is usually small for basic apps like launchers and rise significantly for some SatNav options, with the notable exception of Google Maps and Waze being free.
+Your Android headunit is personal to you, and you can and should customize it just as you like.
+Apps help you do this; most are free or at least have free trials, so you can try them before buying.
+The cost is usually small for basic apps like launchers and rises significantly for some SatNav options, except for Google Maps and Waze is free.

-1. Google maps and Waze
+1. Google Maps and Waze

-The top use for an android headunit could arguably be for its SatNav capabilities.
-Every Android headunit has GPS and all it needs to become a SatNav is a free mapping app.
+The top use for an Android headunit could arguably be for its SatNav capabilities.
+Every Android headunit has GPS, and all it needs to become a SatNav is a free mapping app.

 2. Spotify has been demoted 🙁

-Please look at our No.5 for an unlimited streaming music landscape replacement that works perfectly on an android headunit.
+Please look at our No.5 for an unlimited streaming music landscape replacement that works perfectly on an Android headunit.

 3. Online Radio (Streaming FM)